alijilla/alijilla/README.md

 ### Full-Stack AI Portfolio

-My personal developer portfolio built to demonstrate my transition into modern full-stack and AI application development.
+My personal developer portfolio built to showcase my full-stack web development projects and AI application work.

+The portfolio includes an interactive **AI assistant** that allows visitors to ask questions about my projects and experience.

 **Built with:**